 Cambridge Common Concerts

-Founded in the heart of Harvard Square by J. Robert “Bob” Gordon, a strong proponent of sex, drugs and rock ‘n’ roll as fuel for creative expression, the Cambridge Common Concerts began in 1967.
-For nearly eight years, Boston’s college population would cross the river to hear everything from the folkie stylings of Chris Smither and James Taylor (who played with his brother and sister, the only time all three played together), to local rock heroes like Jonathan Richman and the Modern Lovers, Beacon Street Union and J. Geils Band, and even out-of-towners like ZZ Top and Chicago; the Cambridge Common Concerts was a three ring circus of unpredictable appreciation of the smell of grass, long braided hairy ladies and rock and roll.
+Founded in the very heart of Harvard Square by J. Robert “Bob” Gordon, a strong proponent of sex, drugs and rock ‘n’ roll as rocket fuel for creative expression, the Cambridge Common Concerts began in 1967 and ran for nearly eight years.
+Boston’s college population crossed the Charles to hear everything from the folk stylings of Chris Smither and James Taylor (who appeared with his brother Livingston and sister Kate, the only time they’d performed live together) to local heroes including The Modern Lovers, The Beacon Street Union, Ill Wind and The J. Geils Band and out-of-towners such as ZZ Top and Chicago.
+The concerts became a three-ring circus of unpredictable appreciation, with attendees surrounded by the smell of grass, long-braided hairy ladies and blistering rock ‘n’ roll.